 The Trustees announced the formation of the ISSB on 3 November 2021 at COP26 in Glasgow.

-The ISSB is developing—in the public interest—standards that will result in a high-quality, comprehensive global baseline of sustainability disclosures focused on the needs of investors and the financial markets.
+The ISSB develops—in the public interest—standards that will result in a high-quality, comprehensive global baseline of sustainability disclosures focused on the needs of investors and the financial markets.

 The ISSB collaborates with global and regional partners, and operates a multi-location model to ensure proximity and market relevance across the world.
 Engagement with developing and emerging economies is an important priority for the ISSB.

-The ISSB works in close cooperation with the IASB, ensuring connectivity and compatibility between IFRS Accounting Standards and IFRS Sustainability Disclosure Standards.
+The ISSB works in close cooperation with the IASB, ensuring connections between IFRS Accounting Standards and IFRS Sustainability Disclosure Standards.
 Each board is independent, and their Standards complement each other to provide investors and other capital market participants with comprehensive information to meet their needs.
 The staff of the IASB and the ISSB work in coordination at all times to ensure their Standards are compatible.